MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

 The process of creating a custom view involves these basic steps:

-1. Create a new entity in Microsoft Dataverse.
-This entity contains the fields that will be included in the view.
-(It must contain at least two fields.)
+1. Create a new table in Microsoft Dataverse.
+This table contains the columns that will be included in the view.
+(It must contain at least two columns.)

 2. Create the view.